-Before we dive into this Lemon Garlic Pasta recipe, I have a Pop Quiz for you (it’s an easy one, don’t worry!): what ingredient is sacrilege not to include in pasta dishes?
-The ingredient that, if it’s missing from pasta recipes, makes any pure-blooded Italian shudder in horror?
-The ingredient that can make anything taste like it was sizzling in a Michelin-starred restaurant?
+Before we dive into this lemon garlic pasta recipe, I have a Pop Quiz for you (it’s an easy one, don’t worry!): what ingredient is sacrilege not to include in pasta dishes?

-If you said garlic, you’re my kinda person–and you’ll understand why this homemade pasta recipe is a must try!
-Not only does “Lemon Garlic Pasta Recipe” have “garlic” right in the name, but there are other Italian staples like lemon juice, fresh basil, cheeeeese . . .
+If you said garlic, you’re my kinda person–and you’ll understand why this homemade pasta recipe is a must-try!
+Not only does “lemon garlic pasta recipe” have “garlic” right in the name, but there are other Italian staples like lemon juice, fresh basil, cheeeeese . . .

 What I Love About Lemon Garlic Pasta Recipe

-I already swooned about the garlic in this Lemon Garlic Pasta recipe, but garlic is a team player — it doesn’t overpower its supporting stars, it accentuates them!
-And my oh my, the lineup of supporting flavors in this homemade pasta recipe will hit every single craving button:
+I already swooned about the garlic in this lemon garlic pasta recipe, but garlic is a team player — it doesn’t overpower its supporting stars, it accentuates them!

 - Tart: what two flavors go better together than garlic’s warm heartiness and lemon’s fresh tang?